-The Alentejo is Portugal’s largest region and may also be the wildest.
-Extending from the Algarve towards central Portugal, it reaches from the Atlantic to the Portuguese-Spanish border and tapers east at the mountain range of the Serra de São Mamede Natural Park.
-Lined by a rugged coast to the west and filled with farmland, cork oaks, and olive trees, much of the local adventures involve nature, but the villages ooze with traditional heritage.
-Although it only scratches the surface, here is a list of the top activities and experiences in the Alentejo.
+The Alentejo is the largest (and probably wildest) region in Portugal.
+It runs from the Algarve towards the centre of the country, and stretches from the Atlantic to the Portugal-Spain border.
+It has a rugged western coast and is filled with farmland, cork oaks and olive trees.
+Unsurprisingly, many of the local adventures involve nature, but there are also villages oozing with traditional heritage.
+Here’s a collection of the top activities and experiences in the region.

-The local cuisine of the Alentejo is known for hearty and comforting recipes, such as Açorda.
-Traditionally, this was a “poor man’s dish” made up of rustic bread soaked in herb-filled broth and topped with an egg.
-Since its humble origins, the dish was further elaborated and is enjoyed today with shrimp and other types of locally caught seafood.
-Another favorite recipe is Carne de Porco à Alentejana, a dish made with fried cubed pork, fried potatoes, and clams inside a garlic sauce.
+The local cuisine of the Alentejo is known for hearty and comforting recipes, such as açorda.
+Traditionally, it was made with rustic bread soaked in a herb-filled broth and topped with an egg.
+From humble origins, the dish has been developed and is enjoyed today with prawns and other locally caught seafood.
+Another favourite recipe is carne de porco à alentejana, a dish made with fried cubed pork, fried potatoes and clams in a garlic sauce.

-The Tróia Peninsula is one the Alentejo’s coastal gems, and it’s a great place to retreat from the more crowded beaches, enjoy water sports, and even go dolphin-watching.
-Located along the Sado River Estuary, it is a popular bird-watching destination, and the 18 kilometers (11 miles) of white sand practically ensures semi-secluded beach space.
-Although the coast, estuary, and local restaurants are among the main attractions, history lovers may enjoy knowing that the Tróia Peninsula is home to ancient Roman ruins consisting of tombs, a port, and baths.
+The Tróia Peninsula is one of the coastal gems in the region, and a great place to retreat from the more crowded beaches, enjoy water sports and go dolphin-watching.
+Located along the Sado River Estuary, it is a popular birdwatching destination, and the 18km (11mi) of white sand practically ensure semi-secluded beach space.
+Although the coast, estuary and local restaurants are the main attractions, there are also Roman ruins including tombs, a port and baths.

-About 17km (10.5mi) from Évora, Almendres Cromlech – the largest stone formation in Portugal – is a group of standing stones, located 17 kilometers (10.5 miles) from Évora, that date back to the Neolithic period.
-Historians believe that these stones, which form two circles, may have been positioned to serve astronomical and time-keeping purposes in addition to acting as a ceremonial site.
-Almendres Cromlech is the largest stone formation in Portugal and may be one of the largest and oldest in Europe, making an opportunity to visit truly unique.
+About 17km (10.5mi) from Évora, Almendres Cromlech – the largest stone formation in Portugal – is a group of standing stones that date from the Neolithic period.
+Historians believe these stones, which form two circles, may have been positioned to serve astronomical and time-keeping purposes in addition to acting as a ceremonial site.

 The villages along the border with Spain are home to many castles and fortified cities that date back to a time filled with battles and invasions.
 Each has its own history and charm, so be sure to tick as many as possible of your list while you’re in the area.

 Even if it’s impossible to visit multiple castles, try making time to see the fortification at Monsaraz as well as the village itself.
-It was listed as one of Portugal’s Seven Wonders in 2017, classified as a top monument village, and portrays the epitome of traditional Portuguese villages.
+It was listed as one of Portugal’s Seven Wonders in 2017, has been classified a top monument village and is the epitome of a traditional Portuguese village.
 Perched on a hilltop that allows you to take in the surrounding countryside, it’s as picturesque as it is old-worldly and peaceful.

-Another fortified medieval town that’s well worth the trip but usually missed is Elvas in Portalegre, Alentejo.
-Beautifully preserved, it is full of mesmerizing landmarks, and the fort itself is shaped like a star (which can be seen when looking down from above).
-Among the fascinating sightseeing spots are the 16th-century Amoreira Aqueduct, the medieval castle, the historic center, and the Manueline-style cathedral.
+Another fortified medieval town that’s well worth the trip but usually missed is Elvas in Portalegre.
+Beautifully preserved, it is full of mesmerising landmarks, and the fort itself is shaped like a star (when seen from above).
+Among the fascinating sightseeing spots are the 16th-century Amoreira Aqueduct, the medieval castle, the historic centre and the Manueline-style cathedral.

-Bird-watching is a top activity for nature enthusiasts in Portugal, and the Alentejo’s large expanses of rural countryside provide plenty of space to catch glimpses of the local species.
-The Sado Estuary, Castro Verde, and São Mamede Park are all excellent spots to see these creatures in the wild, including flamingos, heron, eagles, and swallows (among others).
+Birdwatching is a top activity for nature enthusiasts in Portugal, and the Alentejo’s large expanses of rural countryside provide plenty of space to catch glimpses of local species.
+The Sado Estuary, Castro Verde and São Mamede Park are all excellent spots to see these creatures in the wild, including flamingos, herons, eagles and swallows.